“SamskAra संस्कार” means “refining” or “forming well”.

 yat yat Acharati śhreṣhṭhas tat tat evetaro janaḥ

 sa yat pramAṇam kurute lokas tat anuvartate

-The sages are called seers. (mantra drashta).
+The sages are called seers (mantra drashta).
 A seer is one who sees the mantra.
-The vedic mantras have been revealed to the austere sages by the supreme being.
-Hence the vEdas are called ‘apaurusheya’.
-(That which does not emerge form humans) because they were sounds that were heard in the beginning of the universe and were not composed by anyone.
+Vedic mantras have been revealed to the austere sages by the act of the supreme being.
+Hence the vEdas are called ‘apaurusheya’ (That which does not emerge form humans) because they were sounds that were heard in the beginning of the universe and were not composed by anyone.
 As they were only heard, the vEdas are termed as ‘Shrutis”.

 The samskAras are simple sensible sanctifying rites and duties to be performed by man in the presence of the vEdic sounds so that he keeps his mind pure and unshaken thereby retaining good impressions at the soul level.
 As we go through these pages, we would realise that the mantras are filled with blessings, care and positive vibes.

 Strictly going by the smritis, there are 40 SAMSKAARAAS that one must perform and 8 Atma guNAs that one must inculcate.

 Sage gautama says in Chapter 8, saMskAra varNanam, Gautama Smriti :